+DFG form 12.19 - 01/21 page 1 of 11

+Guidelines and Supplementary Instructions

+e-Research Technologies

-Guidelines and Supplementary Instructions e-Research Technologies Disclaimer: The English translation of this document is provided for informational purposes.
+Disclaimer: The English translation of this document is provided for informational purposes.
 In the event of a discrepancy between the English and the German versions, the German text takes precedence.
-Deutsche Forschungsgemeinschaft Kennedyallee 40 · 53175 Bonn, Germany · Postal address: 53170 Bonn, Germany Tel.: + 49 228 885-1 · Fax: + 49 228 885-2777 · postmaster@dfg.de · www.dfg.de

-I Programme Information 1 Objectives and Scope of Funding In the Scientific Library Services and Information Systems area, the DFG funds projects at research institutions and in particular service and information centres in Germany.
+DFG form 12.19 - 01/21 page 2 of 11 I Programme Information 1 Objectives and Scope of Funding In the Scientific Library Services and Information Systems area, the DFG funds projects at research institutions and in particular service and information centres in Germany.
 The aim is to set up nationwide efficient research information systems.
 1.1 Background Research work today is characterised by practices in which many steps of the research process are carried out using digital technologies.
-These systems are often what makes research possible in the first place, and they further increase the quality of research results.
+These technologies are often what makes research possible in the first place, and they further increase the quality of research results.
 The techniques and procedures underlying this method of working, in particular specialised software, are based on functionalities and mechanisms of digital technologies and support (often collaborative) work on and with scientific information and data.
 These techniques and procedures will subsequently be referred to as e-research technologies.
 1.2 Objective The e-Research Technologies Programme accepts grant proposals for the establishment and development of nationwide digital information infrastructures serving all or certain fields of research.
-The programme provides funding for - the development of technologies, tools, methods and applications to procure, to access and utilise, to process and evaluate, as well as to safeguard scientifically relevant information; - the further development and advancement of highly mature and widely used research software, virtual research environments or digital research platforms; - the development and design of organisational structures necessary for the use of e-research technologies, and of funding models able to support their operations over the long term; - the conception and implementation of measures that familiarise researchers with the proposed e-research technologies, train them in the use of the technologies, and thus help to increase utilisation; - analytical studies on topics related to technology applications, tools and methods if the results will be used directly for the development, implementation or consolidation of eresearch technologies.
-Deutsche Forschungsgemeinschaft
+The programme provides funding for - the development of technologies, tools, methods and applications to procure, to access and utilise, to process and evaluate, as well as to safeguard scientifically relevant information; - the development and design of organisational structures necessary for the use of e-research technologies, and of funding models able to support their operations over the long term: - the conception and implementation of measures that familiarise scientists and academics with the proposed e-research technologies, train them in the use of information infrastructures, and thus help to increase utilisation; - analytical studies on topics related to digital research if the results will be used directly for the development, implementation or consolidation of e-research technologies.